pyjanitor-devs/pyjanitor/README.rst

 Add a test case
 ^^^^^^^^^^^^^^^

-Secondly, we ask that you contribute an test case, to ensure that it works as intended.
+Secondly, we ask that you contribute a test case, to ensure that it works as intended.
 This should go inside the ``tests/test_functions.py`` file.

 Feature requests